electra13x7777/blueayachan_v2/README.md

 * Demongacha ported (You can now save your previous demon with !savedemon and view it with #demongacha)
 * HornedAnimeGacha is back!
 * All classic fightgame main commands are back!
+* An all new way to get your next speedgame from SRL!
 ### DB
 * Blueayachan User table
 * Roles table